bigbluebutton/bbb-install/README.md

   * An e-mail address for Let's Encrypt
   * A secret key (it can be an 8 to 16 character random string that you create).

-With the above information, you can setup a TURN server for BigBlueButton using `bbb-install.sh` as follows
+With the above information, you can set up a TURN server for BigBlueButton using `bbb-install.sh` as follows

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -c <FQDN>:<SECRET> -e <EMAIL>
 ~~~

 Note, we've omitted the `-v` option, which causes `bbb-install.sh` to just install and configure coturn.
-For example, using `turn.example.com` as the FQDN, `1234abcd` as the shared secret, and `info@example.com` as the email address, you can setup a TURN server for BigBlueButton using the command
+For example, using `turn.example.com` as the FQDN, `1234abcd` as the shared secret, and `info@example.com` as the email address, you can set up a TURN server for BigBlueButton using the command

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -c turn.example.com:1234abcd -e info@example.com